redis/redis/src/modules/API.md

 There is a fixed limit to the length of the log line this function is able to emit, this limti is not specified but is guaranteed to be more than a few lines of text.

+## `RM_LogIOError`

+    void RM_LogIOError(RedisModuleIO *io, const char *levelstr, const char *fmt, ...);

+Log errors from RDB / AOF serialization callbacks.

+This function should be used when a callback is returning a critical error to the caller since cannot load or save the data for some critical reason.

+## `RM_BlockClient`

+    RedisModuleBlockedClient *RM_BlockClient(RedisModuleCtx *ctx, RedisModuleCmdFunc reply_callback, RedisModuleCmdFunc timeout_callback, void (*free_privdata)(void*), long long timeout_ms);

+Block a client in the context of a blocking command, returning an handle which will be used, later, in order to block the client with a call to `RedisModule_UnblockClient()`.
+The arguments specify callback functions and a timeout after which the client is unblocked.

+The callbacks are called in the following contexts:

+reply_callback:  called after a successful `RedisModule_UnblockClient()` call
+                 in order to reply to the client and unblock it.
+reply_timeout:   called when the timeout is reached in order to send an
+                 error to the client.
+free_privdata:   called in order to free the privata data that is passed
+                 by `RedisModule_UnblockClient()` call.

+## `RM_UnblockClient`

+    int RM_UnblockClient(RedisModuleBlockedClient *bc, void *privdata);

+Unblock a client blocked by ``RedisModule_BlockedClient``.
+This will trigger the reply callbacks to be called in order to reply to the client.
+The 'privdata' argument will be accessible by the reply callback, so the caller of this function can pass any value that is needed in order to actually reply to the client.

+A common usage for 'privdata' is a thread that computes something that needs to be passed to the client, included but not limited some slow to compute reply or some reply obtained via networking.

+Note: this function can be called from threads spawned by the module.

+## `RM_AbortBlock`

+    int RM_AbortBlock(RedisModuleBlockedClient *bc);

+Abort a blocked client blocking operation: the client will be unblocked without firing the reply callback.

+## `RM_IsBlockedReplyRequest`

+    int RM_IsBlockedReplyRequest(RedisModuleCtx *ctx);

+Return non-zero if a module command was called in order to fill the reply for a blocked client.

+## `RM_IsBlockedTimeoutRequest`

+    int RM_IsBlockedTimeoutRequest(RedisModuleCtx *ctx);

+Return non-zero if a module command was called in order to fill the reply for a blocked client that timed out.

+## `RM_GetBlockedClientPrivateData`

+    void *RM_GetBlockedClientPrivateData(RedisModuleCtx *ctx);

+Get the privata data set by `RedisModule_UnblockClient()`